Let's Be Social

 Note: Parents should be aware that general discussion about the various diagnoses and their related challenges may come up during the course of the programs.

 Intake Process: If your child has not participated in an Amicus or social skills program through Foothills Academy before, a Parent Intake Form must be completed.
-To begin the intake process, contact the Community Services Intake Assistant at 403-270-9400 ext.
-252 or you can download the Parent Intake Form and send it in.
-We will ask for the current diagnosis of your child, if they have an IPP, code at school (if applicable), and other information about your child.
 Please note: the intake process can sometimes take one to two weeks, as we want to ensure that we can meet the needs of all the children in our program.
 It is ideal to begin the intake process, well before you intend to register for programs, to ensure availability.